Bak Kwa (Chinese Pork Jerky) + Electro Seconds Giveaway!

 ½ teaspoon sesame oil

-¼ teaspoon dark soy sa
+¼ teaspoon dark soy sauce

 ¼ teaspoon five spice powder